Selected Undergraduate Art History Alumni:

-Chad Alligood graduated with an MA with distinction in 2009, and now serves as curator of modern and contemporary art at Crystal Bridges Museum of American Art in Bentonville, Arkansas.
+Chad Alligood graduated with an MA with distinction in 2009, and now serves as Chief Curator of American Art at the Huntington Library and Collections in Los Angeles.
+From 2013-2017, Chad was curator of modern and contemporary art at Crystal Bridges Museum of American Art in Bentonville, Arkansas.
 His exhibition project, State of the Art: Discovering American Art Now, won the 2015 Excellence in Exhibition honors from the American Alliance of Museums.
-Chad has served as adjunct professor of art history at Brooklyn College, received an Enhanced Chancellor's Fellowship from the City University of New York, and served as the Graham Collections Fellow at Cranbrook Art Museum.
+Chad has served as adjunct professor of art history at Brooklyn College, received an Enhanced Chancellor's Fellowship from the City University of New York, and was the Graham Collections Fellow at Cranbrook Art Museum.

 Rebecca Brantley received an M.A. in art history with distinction in 2009, and is the director of the Mason-Scharfenstein Museum of Art and at Piedmont College, where she also teaches courses in art history and criticism.
 Her master’s thesis was the basis of a chapter, “History Revisioned: Matthew Barney and the Neo-Baroque,” in the book Contemporary Art About Architecture: A Strange Utility (Ashgate, 2013).
 She is president of the board of directors and occasional curator at ATHICA: Athens Institute for Contemporary Art.
 In 2016, she served as a panelist for the Georgia Council for the Arts.
 Previously, she has taught courses for the University of Georgia, the University of North Georgia, and Oglethorpe University.